tlwilliams895/curriculum-docs/src/curriculum/making-videos.rst

 Lesson Tips
 ^^^^^^^^^^^

 **Go through the project yourself, in detail, before recording.** You might feel like you can wing it, but, even with simple examples, you put yourself at risk of stumbling across something you didn't plan on.
-There might a project dependency you forgot you needed, or perhaps you forgot the API details for a library.
+There might be a project dependency you forgot you needed, or perhaps you forgot the API details for a library.
 Going through your lesson step-by-step before recording will result in a better end result.

 **Make high-level process notes to serve as a script.** It can be easy to forget where you are, and what is next, when recording a lesson.
 Make a bullet-point list of the steps and keep it next to your computer for reference while recording.
 How detailed this outline should be is a matter of personal preference.